ksimone97/EE474-Intro-to-Embedded-Systems/Lab1/README.md

 This task was to create a new program that turns on LEDs using the user switches (buttons), turning on LED1 when SW1 is pressed and LED2 when SW2 is pressed.

 ## Task 2: Simple Traffic Controller
-For this task, we were to make a traffic light controller by designing a FSM for the light system with an on/off button only utilizing on-board switches (buttons) and LEDs.
+This task was to make a traffic light controller by designing a FSM for the light system with an on/off button only utilizing on-board switches (buttons) and LEDs.

+## **Shared Files:**
+* Lab1Task1.h - 1a, 1b